AUDIT Assessment for Alcohol Addiction: How It Works and Who Should Take It

 How Is The AUDIT Scored And Interpreted?

 The AUDIT is scored and interpreted into four risk categories: low, moderate, high, and very high risk through a cumulative scale ranging from 0 to 40.
 Each of the 10 questions is scored from 0 to 4 based on the frequency or severity of the response.
-The total score determines the individual’s level of alcohol-related risk and informs the need for brief intervention, further diagnostic evaluation, or referral to treatment.
+The total score determines the individual’s level of alcohol-related risk and informs the need for intervention.

 The AUDIT alcohol assessment is scored and interpreted as follows: